xinlin-z/autopass/README.md

 `-t<N>`, specify a timeout in seconds.
 SIGKILL will be issued to child process after timeout.
 No timeout by default.

-**Password will be issued only once and only in the first line of output for security reason**.
+**Password would be issued only once and only in the first line of output for security reason**.
 So if the password is not correct, the child process will wait for a long time.
 This is your chance to set a timeout.
 Other cases such as a